Welcome to Sisterhood at Adas Israel Congregation!

 Weekday Torah with Sisterhood

 Weekday Torah with Sisterhood is an engaging approach to traditional text study that offers participants the opportunity to study and discuss challenging texts and ideas.
 Students of all levels and backgrounds are welcome.
 Participants can find class dates, times, and other relevant information on the Sisterhood Calendar of Events.
-Please contact Marilyn Cooper with questions and concerns.
+Please contact Marilyn Cooper to be added to the email list and with questions.

 Sisterhood Cares

-To mark simchas and milestones and for condolences, contact Robin Berman (robinrberman@gmail.com).
+To mark simchas and milestones and for condolences, contact adassisterhoodpresident@gmail.com.

 Adas Israel Book Club